zarstensen/obsidian-latex-math/README.md

 Press `Browse` in obsidians `Options > Community plugins` menu and search for `LaTeX Math`.

-OR
+### Installing a Specific Version

+An earlier or beta version of this plugin can be installed via.
+2 methods.

+#### BRAT Installation (easy)

+- Make sure the [BRAT plugin](https://obsidian.md/plugins?id=obsidian42-brat) is installed in your obsidian vault.
+- Run the `BRAT: Plugins: Add a beta plugin for testing (with or without version)` command via. the command palette.
+- Paste the **LaTeX Math** repository link (https://github.com/zarstensen/obsidian-latex-math) in the `Repository` text field.
+- Select the desired version in the `version` dropdown.
+- Press the `Add plugin` button.

+The desired plugin version should now be installed in your vault.

+#### Manual Installation

-Download the plugin zip file from the [latest release](https://github.com/zarstensen/obsidian-latex-math/releases/latest), and extract it to your vault's plugin folder, commonly located at `.obsidian/plugins`, relative to your vault's path.
+- Download the `plugin.zip` file from the [desired release version](https://github.com/zarstensen/obsidian-latex-math/releases).
+- Extract it to your vault's plugin folder, commonly located at `.obsidian/plugins`, relative to your vault's path.

+The desired plugin version should now be installed in your vault.

 ## Contributing